Needham Reiterates Allegro Microsystems (ALGM) Buy Recommendation

 - Allegro MicroSystems Reports First Quarter 2024 Results --Net Sales increased by 28% Year-over-Year to a New Record-- --Net Sales in Strategic Growth Areas Increased by 63% Year-over-Year-- --GAAP Diluted Earnings Per Share (EPS) increased by 520% Ye

-- CREDIT AGREEMENT dated as of June 21, 2023 by and among Allegro MicroSystems, Inc., as Borrower Morgan Stanley Senior Funding, Inc., as Administrative Agent, Morgan Stanley Senior Funding, Inc., as Collateral Agent THE LENDERS PARTY HERETO __________
+- Revolving Facility Credit Agreement, dated as of June 21, 2023, by and among Allegro MicroSystems, Inc., as borrower, Morgan Stanley Senior Funding, Inc. as administrative agent and collateral agent, and the other lenders from time to time party thereto.

 - Form of Restricted Stock Unit Agreement under Allegro MicroSystems, Inc. 2020 Omnibus Incentive Compensation Plan (Executives)